Sample 4 - Classification: Predict credit risk (cost sensitive)

-We start by using the Metadata Editor module to add column names to replace the default column names with more meaningful names, obtained from the dataset description on the UCI site.
-We provide the new column names as comma-separated values in the New column name field of the Metadata Editor.
+Start by using the Metadata Editor module to add column names to replace the default column names with more meaningful names, obtained from the dataset description on the UCI site.
+Provide the new column names as comma-separated values in the New column name field of the Metadata Editor.

-Next, we generate the training and test sets used to develop the risk prediction model.
-We split the original dataset into training and test sets of the same size by using the Split Data module.
-To create sets of equal size, we set the Fraction of rows in the first output dataset option to 0.5.
+Next, generate the training and test sets used to develop the risk prediction model.
+Split the original dataset into training and test sets of the same size by using the Split Data module.
+To create sets of equal size, set the Fraction of rows in the first output dataset option to 0.5.

 Generate the new dataset

-Because the cost of underestimating risk is high, we set the cost of misclassification like this:
+Because the cost of underestimating risk is high, set the cost of misclassification like this:

 - For high-risk cases misclassified as low risk: 5

 - For low-risk cases misclassified as high risk: 1